MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 This repository contains Java files that I have worked on whilst on my journey to learn Java.
 Feel free to take a look at some of the code.

 ## File Directory
+Each of the Java files in this repository are listed below along with a description of the file.
+The list will be updated as I add more Java files to the repository.

 **ASCIIConvert.java** - Uses the ASCII codes of letters to convert them from lowercase to uppercase and vise-versa.

 **Circle.java** - Works out the area, circumference and diameter of a circle from a given radius.